rubymotion-community/motion-support/README.md

 This is a fork of [motion-support](https://github.com/rubymotion/motion-support).

-This works with MotionBlender to solve dependencies in spite of motion-require which is adopted by the original MotionSupport.
+This works with [MotionBlender](https://github.com/kayhide/motion_blender) to solve dependencies in spite of [motion-require](https://github.com/clayallsopp/motion-require) which is originally adopted by MotionSupport.

 # MotionSupport